BCES Vegetation Management

 Although directional pruning may not improve tree appearance, we believe it is a reasonable and responsible approach to keeping people and property safe and electric service reliable.

-In addition to directional pruning, BCES currently offers near to the ground removal free-of-charge in situations where tree growth is too rapid for periodic pruning.
-However, stump grinding and removal is a property owner responsibility.
+In addition to directional pruning, BCES currently offers near-to-the-ground removal free of charge in situations where tree growth is too rapid for periodic pruning.
+However, stump grinding and removal is a property owner's responsibility.